gitkraken/gitlens-docs/gitlens/GL-Agents.md

 3. Toggle the details panel if it is hidden.

 The panel can be docked on the right side or at the bottom of the Commit Graph.
 Hold `Alt` while toggling the panel to switch docking locations.

+### Jump from a Terminal to Its Worktree

+When an agent runs in a terminal or a Claude Code conversation tab, you can go straight to the worktree it works in.
+Right-click the terminal tab, or the title of a terminal editor or Claude Code tab, and select one of these actions:

+- **Open in Commit Graph** opens the Commit Graph with that worktree's Working Changes row selected.
+- **Focus in Commit Graph** also focuses the Commit Graph on the worktree's branch.
+- **Open in New Window** opens the worktree folder in a new window.

+GitLens resolves the worktree from the agent session running in the terminal, or otherwise from the terminal's current folder.
+For a Claude Code tab, GitLens matches the tab to its agent session.

 ---